sematic-ai/sematic/docs/glossary.md

 Sematic uses Futures to perform pseudo-static type checking and to build the execution graph of your pipeline.

-When you call `.resolve()` on your pipeline function, Sematic "resolves" the graph by executing Futures in topological order.
+When you call `runner.run(future)` with your pipeline function, Sematic executes the graph by executing Futures in topological order.

 ## Parent, child run